RetroNora/MERA_ELZAB_ComPan_8_16/README.md

 ## VIDEO SUBSYSTEM
 ComPAN comes in a form we would call 'AIO' today.
 The screen is monochrome, known are units with green and amber CRTs.
 It is said that amber CRTs were B/W with amber coating that is not a phosphor.
-The video parameters are of mono CGA - HSync of 15 kHz, VSync of 50 Hz and a Composite video.
+The video parameters are of composite video  - HSync of 15 kHz, VSync of 50 Hz.
 The video board has no dedicated video controller but is based on three 8255s.
 It has 64k x 12 bit(!) of screen memory (on VIDEORAM 2 board).
 It suports underline, inverted, blinking and different chargen modes.
 Bottom 4 rows of 80 characters each is a system window, the upper part of the screen contains: